Building your first docker image for Windows

 Invoke-WebRequest -UseBasicParsing -OutFile c:\docker\WebAppCore2.2.zip https://github.com/rahilmaknojia/WebAppCore2.2/archive/master.zip

-What we are doing in above command is downloading packaged code that is already build to save time on building a package.
+What we are doing in the above command is downloading packaged code that is already built to save time on building a package.

-5. Extract WebAppCore2.2.zip by using PowerShell 5.0 native command.
+Step 5: Extract WebAppCore2.2.zip by using the PowerShell 5.0 native command.
 If you do not have PowerShell 5.0 and above, you will have to manually extract the package.

 Expand-Archive c:\docker\WebAppCore2.2.zip -DestinationPath c:\docker\ -Force